 Thank you to Mariani for sponsoring today’s healthy recipe post!
 My opinions are always 100% honest, thank you for supporting the brands that I love and use daily.

-Rawnola is the raw version of granola!
-It’s so easy to make and you can make a big batch on the weekend so you have an easy vegan breakfast that’s ready to go all week.
-Good news, it’s husband approved!
-Travis loves it and says it’s a 100x better than mushy old oatmeal.
+Rawnola is just the raw version of granola!
+It’s so easy to make and you can make a big batch on Sunday so you have an easy vegan breakfast that’s ready to go all week.

-I love rawnola too, the texture of the chopped nuts, seeds, and oats mixed with sticky dates and dried fruit is so delicious!
-I like to eat it like cereal with ice cold coconut milk and tons of fresh fruit!
-Plus, it’s jam-packed with wholesome ingredients!
+If you’re one of those people who don’t love oatmeal because it doesn’t have a lot of texture (like my husband), then you’re going to love this rawnola.
+It has tons of texture!
+Big chunks of nuts, seeds, and oats mixed with sticky dates and dried fruit, it’s so delicious!
+I like to eat it like cereal with ice cold coconut milk and tons of fresh fruit.

 - Chia seeds